arsheriff2k3/simple_ai_and_ml_project/README.md

 This code aims to predict the presence or absence of diabetes using the Random Forest Classifier algorithm.
 It uses a dataset called 'diabetes.csv' containing various features related to diabetes.
 The goal is to train the classifier on a subset of the data and evaluate its performance.

-    Describe the libraries being imported and their purpose.
-For each library, provide a brief explanation of its functionality.
-You can use the comments from the code as a reference.
-For example:

 ## Libraries Used

 - pandas: Used for data manipulation and analysis.